Guide

 How the B2B model works

 The B2B model involves trading goods, services, or knowledge between businesses to support operations and growth.
+Most B2B transactions follow a structured process that helps both parties manage expectations and reduce risk.

 Transactions in a B2B model

-B2B transactions typically follow a structured five-step process:
+B2B transactions typically follow a 5-step process.

-2. Negotiation: Agree on pricing, terms, and service levels.
+2. Negotiation: agree on pricing, terms, and service levels.
 For example, negotiate volume discounts and delivery schedules.

-4. Payment: Process invoices according to agreed terms.
+4. Payment: process invoices according to agreed terms.
 For example, net 30-day payment with early payment discounts.

 Types of B2B businesses